hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/validation/schema_validator.md

 <div class="helpWarningCalloutBox">
 <i class='fa fa-exclamation-triangle helpWarningCalloutBoxExclamation'></i>
 The Schema/Schematron validators were recommended early in the development of FHIR itself, as the official FHIR validation toolchain was still maturing.
-At this time, the FHIR [Profile Validator](./profile_validator.html) is very mature, and gives far more helpful error messages than the Schema/Schematron validator is able to.
+At this time, the FHIR [Instance Validator](./instance_validator.html) is very mature, and gives far more helpful error messages than the Schema/Schematron validator is able to.
 For this reason, the Schema/Schematron validators are not available for validating R5+ content and may be deprecated in the future for other versions of FHIR as well.
 </div>

 # Preparation